Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Learning Neural Transport for Keypoint-Guided Optimal Transport

-where $\hat{\bm{p}}$ denotes the samples uniformly along lines between pairs of points sampled from the transported source distribution $T'_{\#}\bm{p}$\footnote{For a random variable $x\sim \bm{p}$ and a transform $T$ on $x$, we use $T_{\#}\bm{p}$ to denote the distribution of $T(x)$.} and target distribution $\bm{q}$, and $D$, named discriminator, is a neural network that outputs a scalar.
-Following~\citet{gulrajani2017improved}, $\beta$ is set to 10, and the gradient of $\hat{x}$ \textit{w.r.t.} $T'$ is stopped.
-Equation~\eqref{eq:gan_based} is optimized by the mini-batch stochastic gradient descent/ascent to update $T'$/$D$, respectively.
+where $\hat{\bm{p}}$ denotes the samples uniformly along lines between pairs of points sampled from the transported source distribution $T_{\#}\bm{p}$ and target distribution $\bm{q}$, and $D$, named discriminator, is a neural network that outputs a scalar.\footnote{For a random variable $x\sim \bm{p}$ and a transform $T$ on $x$, we use $T_{\#}\bm{p}$ to denote the distribution of $T(x)$.} Following~\citet{gulrajani2017improved}, $\beta$ is set to 10, and the gradient of $\hat{x}$ \textit{w.r.t.} $T$ is stopped.
+Equation~\eqref{eq:gan_based} is optimized by the mini-batch stochastic gradient descent/ascent to update $T$/$D$, respectively.
 With the learned $T_{MBP}$, given the source domain test sample $x$ even outside the training set, we transport it to the target domain by $T_{MBP}(x)$.

+\textit{Manifold Sampling.} For the Manifold SamPling (MSP), the goal is to sample data from the conditional distribution on the target domain data manifold induced by the transport plan, given the source sample.
+Specifically, given the learned transport plan $M\odot \pi$ and a source sample $x_i$, $M\odot \pi$ induces a empirical distribution $\bm{q}_{x_i}$ in target data manifold conditional on $x_i$, where $\bm{q}_{x_i}$ is defined by $\bm{q}_{x_i}=\frac{1}{\sum_{j'=1}^n (M\odot\pi^*)_{i,j'}}\sum_{j=1}^n(M\odot\pi^*)_{i,j}\delta_{y_j}$.
+The main idea of MSP is to sample data from $\bm{q}_{x_i}$, which is taken as the transported data of $x_i$, as illustrated in Fig.~\ref{fig:idea_gan_based_transport}(b).
+One possible strategy to achieve this goal is to choose a $y_j$ with probability $\frac{1}{\sum_{j'=1}^n (M\odot\pi^*)_{i,j'}}(M\odot\pi^*)_{i,j}$ from $\bm{Y}$.
+However, such a strategy can not generate new target samples outside the training set $\bm{Y}$.
+To address tackle this issue, inspired by GANs~\citep{Goodfellow2014GenerativeAN,gulrajani2017improved}, we learn a map $T_{MSP}$ mapping source samples along with noise to the target data manifold, which is able to generate target samples outside $\bm{Y}$.
+The mathematical formulation for learning $T_{MSP}$ is defined by